NPB's Foreign Player Quota - How Import Strategies Shape Pennant Races

 The foreign player quota interacts closely with the posting system that governs Japanese players' moves to MLB.
 When a key Japanese player leaves via posting, the club cannot simply fill the gap with foreign talent due to quota constraints.
 After Shohei Ohtani moved to the Angels in 2017, the Nippon-Ham Fighters found it difficult to compensate for the simultaneous loss of pitching and hitting production.
 Conversely, Japanese players returning from MLB do not consume a foreign slot, making them a valuable reinforcement option.
 Masahiro Tanaka's return to Rakuten in 2021 demonstrated this advantage of acquiring proven talent without using a quota spot.
 The quota thus shapes the economics of international player movement.

-Abolition of the Asian Quota and Future Rule Design
+The 2020 Expansion and Future Rule Design